Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-3.md

 ## Start a translation job

 For this task, you will use the Base64-encoded URN of the source file.
-In the previous task, Postman saved this to the variable `t1_ossEncodedSourceFileURN`, which you will use in the newxt request.
+In the previous task, Postman saved this to the variable `t1_ossEncodedSourceFileURN`, which you will use in the next request.

 1. In the Postman sidebar, click **Task 3 - Translate Source File > Create a Translation Job**.
 The request loads.